openweave/openweave-core/doc/STYLE_GUIDE.md

 ### Commands and output

-All example commands and output should be in code blocks with backticks or indented:
+All example commands and output should be in code blocks with backticks:

 ```
 code in backticks
 ```

+...unless the code is within a step list.
+In a step list, indent the code blocks:

     code indented